-For 2018, modeling was conducted, (See Appendix 1) using various tax ratio scenarios, including the adoption of Revenue Neutral Tax Ratios.
+For 2019, modeling was conducted, (See Appendix 1) using various tax ratio scenarios, including the adoption of Revenue Neutral Tax Ratios.
 The analysis demonstrated that the amount of shifting between property tax classes was minimal and therefore it was not necessary to alter the tax ratios adopted by Council in prior years.

-The Essex County Treasurers and Tax Collectors did however identify a desire to investigate whether changes to the existing tax ratios warranted a deeper analysis.
+In 2018, the Essex County Treasurers and Tax Collectors identified a desire to investigate whether changes to the existing tax ratios warranted a deeper analysis.
 This discussion was based on the fact that the new multi-residential class, once assessment is allocated, will create an inequity in the taxation of multi-residential property throughout the County.
 Additionally, the County has adopted a relatively stable tax ratio plan while neighbouring municipalities have chosen to alter ratios within the ranges of fairness on a more frequent basis.
-The phasing out of the vacant unit rebate program will also change the taxation landscape for the County and there is a desire to investigate whether changes to the business sub-class discounts are warranted.
-A workplan has been developed to analyze the County's existing tax ratios and discounts in light of the established ranges of fairness and to seek feedback from the group on whether further analysis will be undertaken.
-The intent is to have a summary report prepared by July, in advance of the 2019 municipal budget cycle.
+The elimination of the vacant unit rebate program also changed the taxation landscape for the County and there was a desire to investigate whether changes to the business sub-class discounts were warranted.
+In the fall of 2018, a tax ratio analysis study was undertaken by the County in consultation with the lower tier municipalities and conducted by Municipal Tax Equity Consultants.
+The Essex County Treasurers and Tax Collectors have reviewed a first draft of the analysis and will be meeting again in 2019 to review the consultant's findings.
+A presentation will be made to County Council to highlight the study results and to outline any recommendations deemed necessary to change tax ratios in advance of the 2020 budget cycle.

-c) Analysis of 2017 Phased-In CVA for 2018 Taxation
+c) Analysis of 2018 Phased-In CVA for 2019 Taxation

-A comparison of the 2017 Phased-in CVA totals to the 2018 Phased-in CVA totals (See Appendix 2) indicate that the increase overall for Essex County is 3.3% (2017 - 1.04%).
+A comparison of the 2018 Phased-in CVA totals to the 2019 Phased-in CVA totals (See Appendix 2) indicate that the increase overall for Essex County is 3.2% (2018 - 3.3%).
 That does not include any growth from new construction.
 It should be noted that the 2016 full CVA values will not be reached until 2020.
-The difference in percentage increase from 2017 to 2018 is a result of 100% of CVA reductions being realized in 2017 which has the effect of offsetting CVA increases in the first year of the assessment cycle.

-Appendix 3 demonstrates what percentage each property tax class is of the total assessment and compares that distribution for the total 2018 CVA (realized in 2020) to the previous total 2016 CVA, as well as to the phased-in 2018 CVA.
+Appendix 3 demonstrates what percentage each property tax class is of the total assessment and compares that distribution for the total 2019 CVA (realized in 2020) to the previous total 2016 CVA, as well as to the phasedin 2019 CVA.
 This also demonstrates that there has been very little shifting of assessment between property tax classes.
 An analysis of 'typical' or 'median' property in various tax classes was undertaken to demonstrate the impact of this reassessment.
 Appendix 4 provides that analysis.
 This table shows that the CVA percentage change for these various 'typical' properties, but also shows what the dollar tax change is, strictly due to reassessment.